Swalloow/AlgorithmStudy/README.md

 # AlgorithmStudy
-implementation of Algorithm to a personal study using Java language
+Implementation of Algorithm to a personal study using Java language